Nabihah01/n2e-workshop-example/README.md

 # n2e-workshop-example
-This is what I use to follow a demo for GitHub
+This is what I used to follow a demo for GitHub